 October - Week 40 is defined by the Center for Disease Control (CDC) as the expected seasonal start of increasing flu activity.
-In Week 50, EMS ILI response DECREASED by 29% compared to the previous week, but was 16% HIGHER than the average across weeks beginning Week 40.
+In Week 3, EMS ILI response DECREASED by 25% compared to the previous week, but was still 50% HIGHER than the average across weeks beginning Week 39.
+(The average referred to is a weekly moving average.)

 PUBLIC I HEALTH AND MEDICAL SYSTEM STATUS Green The Public Health and Medical System is in usual day-to-day status.
 Situation resolved; no assistance is required.
 Yellow The Public Health and Medical System is managing the incident using local resources or existing agreements.
 No assistance is required.
 Orange The Public Health and Medical System requires assistance from within the local jurisdiction/Operational Area.
 Red The Public Health and Medical System requires assistance from outside the local jurisdiction/Operational Area.
 Black The Public Health and Medical System requires significant assistance from outside the local jurisdiction/Operational Area.
-Grev Unknown.
+Grey Unknown.